Mephiles/torntools_extension/CONTRIBUTING.md

     * Statements end with a semicolon.
     * Strings are surrounded by `"`'s.
     * Although we have automated code formatting via Github Actions, maintain readable code in PRs.
         * Please note that HTML inside of a `.js`-file, won't get automatically formatted.
+Please format them manually.
 * We also use some standard naming conventions.
     * Identifier names (variables and functions) start with a letter and use camelCase.
         * If they are global constants, use UPPERCASE.